Donald Trump back in Washington for meetings with vice presidential contenders, congressional allies and former foes | KRDO

 Sen. John Barrasso, the third-ranking Senate Republican, invited the full GOP conference to the Thursday event.

-However some senators skeptical of Trump would not commit to attending.
-Sen. Lisa Murkowski, one of a handful of GOP senators who have not endorsed Trump’s 2024 election bid, said she would not attend due to a conflict.
+However, some senators skeptical of Trump would not commit to attending.
+Sens.
+Lisa Murkowski of Alaska and Susan Collins of Maine, among a handful of GOP senators who have not endorsed Trump’s 2024 election bid, are not attending, citing scheduling conflicts.
 Sen. Todd Young of Indiana wouldn’t say if he was planning to attend, adding that he wasn’t talking about Trump this week.

 Though Trump won’t be inside the US Capitol building, his appearance on the Hill will also mark his first time meeting with some key Republicans since the January 6, 2021, insurrection there, including Senate GOP Leader Mitch McConnell.